 Shortly after Progress with Lawless Spanish went live in October 2017, requests started coming in from users who wanted to be able to "turn off" vosotros.
 This might seem like a simple request, but the reality is far more complicated, and it took time to figure out a plan of attack.

-The need to create a different version of the site goes far beyond vosotros - and Spanish, for that matter.
+The need to create a different version of the site went far beyond vosotros - and Spanish, for that matter.
 All languages have many differences, from whole concepts to subtle nuances between regions and dialects, and the Progress with Lawless Spanish team had to create a new mechanism in order to be able to accommodate them.
-With that in place, we are now able to focus on creating a Latin American Spanish variation of the site, the most important aspect of which is vosotros.
+With that in place, we were able to focus on creating a Latin American Spanish variation of the site, the most important aspect of which was vosotros.

 One of the most obvious differences in Spanish dialects has to do with subject pronouns.
 In Spain, there are four ways to say "you":

 In Latin America, however, vosotros does not exist; instead, ustedes is used for all plural "you" needs, whether formal or informal.
 This means that everything related to vosotros - which goes far beyond verb conjugations* - is unnecessary for anyone who speaks only with Latin American Spanish speakers.
 It's understandable that these users would want to opt out of this entire segment of grammar.

 The Progress with Lawless Spanish team was always aware of the need to create a Latin American version of the site, and in June 2020 discussions began in earnest between two teams, development and content.

 On the content side, we had to decide how to take vosotros out of the equation, and three possibilities immediately came to mind: